iamdevang/kong/README.md

 - **Plugins**: Extendable architecture for adding functionality to Kong and APIs.

-For more info about plugins and integrations, you can check out the [Kong Hub](https://docs.konghq.com/hub/).
+For more information about plugins and integrations, you can check out the [Kong Hub](https://docs.konghq.com/hub/).

 ## Distributions